Combined Pill: The FPA Guide

 • stop the ovaries from releasing an egg each month (ovulation)

-• thicken the mucus in your cervix so it’s difficult for sperm to move through it and reach an egg
+• thicken the mucus in your cervix (entrance to the womb) so it’s difficult for sperm to move through it and reach an egg

 • make the lining of your uterus (womb) thinner so a fertilised egg is less likely to implant.

-Because you don’t ovulate and the lining of the womb doesn’t get thicker, you won’t have periods.
-If you have a 4- or 7-day break between pill packs, you’ll still get some period-like bleeding called a withdrawal bleed – also see Will my periods change?
+Because you don’t ovulate and the lining of the womb doesn’t get thicker, you won’t have periods while you’re using the pill.
+If you have a 4-day or 7-day break between pill packs, you’ll still get some period-like bleeding called a withdrawal bleed – also see Will my periods change?

 You can get the pill for free from: